mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

 ![wp](https://user-images.githubusercontent.com/36097660/167084077-f0871e78-b7b6-4f0b-8884-ff28fe70052c.png)

 ## Conclusion
 Here, we have discussed about how to automate the wordpress installation with docker image using ansible.
-This is an basic form of it.
+This is a basic form of it.